awsdocs/aws-site-to-site-vpn-user-guide/doc_source/monitoring-cloudwatch-vpn.md

 You can monitor VPN tunnels using CloudWatch, which collects and processes raw data from the VPN service into readable, near real\-time metrics\.
 These statistics are recorded for a period of 15 months, so that you can access historical information and gain a better perspective on how your web application or service is performing\.
 VPN metric data is automatically sent to CloudWatch as it becomes available\.

 **Important**
 CloudWatch metrics are not supported for AWS Classic VPN connections\.
-For more information, see [AWS Site\-to\-Site VPN Categories](vpn-categories.md)\.
+For more information, see [Site\-to\-Site VPN Categories](vpn-categories.md)\.

 For more information, see the [Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/)\.